-People’s Bank of China raises reserve requirement for banks
+China curbs foreign exchange funds to slow yuan’s rise

 - But analysts say move likely to have only temporary effect to slow yuan’s rise and will not alter long-term appreciation trend

-Some analysts said Monday’s move by the PBOC was likely to have only a marginal impact, and yuan appreciation would continue.
+Some analysts said Monday’s move by the People’s Bank of China (PBOC) was likely to have only a marginal impact, and yuan appreciation would continue.
 Photo: Bloomberg